What liveable neighbourhoods are and why we want them, our first pilot area, the Bristol Liveable Neighbourhoods handbook.

 • better lighting

-East Bristol liveable neighbourhood pilot project
+East Bristol Liveable Neighbourhood pilot project

 The East Bristol project is the first liveable neighbourhood pilot in Bristol.
-It'll look at how to reduce ‘rat-running', speeding and make your streets safer.
-This'll give you the confidence to walk and cycle more regularly.

 The pilot area in is Barton Hill and parts of Redfield and St George, south of Church Road and north of the River Avon.